hazelcast/hazelcast-csharp-client/doc/dev/doc/sql.md

 All `Hazelcast.Sql.*` types has conversion to and from their closest built-in counterparts.
 Table below lists possible conversions:

 <supp>* The types support nullable.
-If the column is type of one of these and may contain null value, then,
+If the column type is one of these and may contain null value, then,
 it should be read as nullable.
 Otherwise, you may get `NullReferenceException` while trying to read a null value.</sup>